Q&A | Dataflags by Fabio Lattanzi Antinori

 Did you chose the opera singer because it connotes theatrical tragedy?

-Yes, I chose to use the code of the opera as the artwork presents a tragedy of our contemporary times.
+Yes, I chose to use the code of the opera as the art piece presents a tragedy of our contemporary times.
 Madge, the soprano whose beautiful voice is featured in the sculpture, sings the company’s financial status of the last ten years, until it filed for bankruptcy on the 15th of September 2008.

 Madge announces a different set of numbers each time the sensors are touched.
 How did you program the board to do this?